GS_PhantomCam

 - Specific-to-any — From matches the outgoing camera, To is blank/“any”.

-- Default fallback — The Cam Core’s own default blend time and easing (set on the component).
+- Default fallback — The Cam Core’s own default blend settings.

 Blend Entry Fields